Antonio Cromartie: Coaching career

 In 2018, Cromartie worked as an intern for the New York Jets under Todd Bowles.
 In 2021, he announced that he would be a graduate assistant at Texas A&M under Jimbo Fisher.

 In October 2023, Cromartie was hired as a defensive analyst for the Saint Augustine University's football team.

 Personal life

 He is a cousin of former NFL cornerback Dominique Rodgers-Cromartie and Marcus Cromartie, a former cornerback for the Montreal Alouettes of the Canadian Football League.
+He is of Haitian descent.

 Cromartie married Terricka Cason, who starred on E!'s Candy Girls, on July 2, 2008.
 Cason gave birth to six children, daughter Jordynn Trinity, daughter Jurzie Blu, son Jagger Beau-Antonio, twins, son Jynx Revell-Antonio and daughter J’adore Nayvi and daughter Jhett Paxton.
 Cromartie has 14 known children.

 In 2016, he knelt in protest of police brutality, racial oppression and social injustice during the playing of the national anthem.
 Cromartie has stated his belief that this was why he was released by the Colts.